anisha0612/To-Do-List/README.md

 # To-Do-List

-Add or delete lists using HTML, CSS and Javascript
+This is a To-do list app using HTML, CSS, Javascript and jQuery.